MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

         // } else {
         //     prob = 0.02;
         // }
-      // Probability if is_glitching is true: 0.05 (5%) - currently display the glitched image, Probability if is_glitching is false: 0.02 (2%) - currently display the original image
+      // Probability if is_glitching is true: 0.05 (5%) - currently display the glitched image
+      // Probability if is_glitching is false: 0.02 (2%) - currently display the original image
       const prob = is_glitching ?
 0.05 : 0.02
       // If a random number between 0 to 1 (< 1) is less than the probability
       if (Math.random () < prob) {
-         glitch_i = rand_int (glitch_arr.length) //
+         glitch_i = rand_int (glitch_arr.length)
-         is_glitching = !is_glitching //Switch between displaying the glitched image and the original image }
+         //Switch between displaying the glitched image and the original image is_glitching = !is_glitching
+      }

       requestAnimationFrame (draw_frame)